 - salary of $2,925 and up to 3 tuition points to a department appointed research assistant for Fall 2018 and Spring 2019 (please note that all eligibility requirements outlined in the student employment guidelines must be met); and,

 - a $1,000 per semester for research expenses.

 Please note: The first award is for faculty research while the fellowship award is specifically to pay for an advanced Master’s or doctoral student to work with a TC faculty member, program, or department on teaching diversity-related issues at TC.
 Both awards provide support for a graduate student.
 Please be clear about which award program you are applying for.

-Please direct any questions about procedure to Associate Provost Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture and Diversity, Professors Randall E. Allsup, Madhabi Chatterji (Co-chair) and Mariana Souto-Manning (Co-chair).
+Please direct any questions about procedure to Associate Provost Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture and Diversity, Professors Randall E. Allsup, Felicia Mensah and Mariana Souto-Manning (Chair).